Volunteer Appreciation Week 2020

 Volunteer Service: 2 years

 Gutsy Walk Role: Gutsy Walk Participant & Volunteer

 Marsha has been a familiar face at the Crohn’s and Colitis Canada head office since 2017.
 A jack-of-all-trades, she has moved from department to department, helping out wherever her skills are needed.

 Emma used her Crohn’s diagnosis as a catalyst for her involvement with our organization.
 She brought the GoHere Washroom Access Program to Prince Edward Island in January 2018, and has since signed on more than 15 businesses.

 We want to hear from you, too!
 Share your story with us on social media by tagging us @getgutsycanada on Twitter and Facebook and using the hashtag #NVW2020.
 We’ll be liking and re-sharing our favourites throughout the week!

 Thanks for your enthusiasm!
 We’re always welcoming new volunteers.
 You can check our Volunteer Postings page to see if there is a role that interests you.

-Our Gutsy Walk is also coming up this Sunday, June 2.
+Our Gutsy Walk is also coming up on Sunday, June7.
 A family-friendly, fun-filled event, this is Canada’s largest community fundraiser for Crohn’s and colitis.
 Since 1996, the Gutsy Walk has raised over $35 million for research and patient programs—all thanks to participants, donors, and sponsors who are driven to make a difference.
 You can learn how you can get involved with Gutsy Walk here.